pelatx/brackets-link-file/README.md

 # Brackets Link File

-Easily link your files (PHP, JavaScript, CSS, images) into the focused document (HTML, PHP, CSS).
+Easily link your files (PHP, JavaScript, CSS, images, audio, video) into the focused document (HTML, PHP, CSS).
 You can copy several files in one time to your project folders and get them tagged automatically in the current document.

+Supports linking of existing files in the project tree.
+Also, with a file selection dialog (with image previews) or directly with drag and drop from OS file browser, allows copying files to project which will be tagged automatically.

+It also supports bi-directionality: if you delete a project file, the tag or tags are automatically deleted in the document.

 ## Install from Brackets